Simulation and evaluation of local daily temperature and precipitation series derived by stochastic downscaling of ERA5 reanalysis: Data

 To compare our downscaling method against the state-of-the-art within dynamical downscaling, we also download daily temperature and precipitation data from a CPRCM with kilometre-scale resolution.
 There have been developed many different CPRCMs, covering different spatial domains.
-We compare our downscaling method against a CPRCM over the ALP-3 domain~\parencite{coppola18_europ_medit, ban21_i, pichelli21}.
+We compare our downscaling method against a CPRCM over the ALP-3 domain~\citep{coppola18_europ_medit, ban21_i, pichelli21}.
 This domain has a horizontal grid spacing of \(2.2\)--\(3\) km, and it covers a large part of central Europe, varying in altitude and climate, see Figure~\ref{fig:map}.
 Using available data from the Earth System Grid Federation (ESGF), we then select the CPRCM version with greatest temporal coverage for both temperature and precipitation.
-The resulting CPRCM is based on the CNRM-AROME41t1 regional model~\parencite{lucas-picher21_convec, lucas-picher23_evaluat_cnrm_arome4_north_europ}, driven by the ERA-Interim reanalysis data set~\parencite{dee11_era_inter}, for the years 1982--2018.
+The resulting CPRCM is based on the CNRM-AROME41t1 regional model~\citep{lucas-picher21_convec, lucas-picher23_evaluat_cnrm_arome4_north_europ}, driven by the ERA-Interim reanalysis data set~\citep{dee11_era_inter}, for the years 1982--2018.

 We compare our stochastic downscaling method against the dynamical downscaling method at GSOD weather stations inside the ALP-3 domain.
 To avoid boundary effects, we only compare the downscaling methods at GSOD weather stations that are more than one degree latitude away from the northernmost or southernmost point of the ALP-3 domain, and more than one degree longitude away from the westernmost or easternmost point of the ALP-3 domain.
-This results in a total of \(798\) weather stations with temperature data. \(663\) of these also contain precipitation data.
+This results in a total of \(931\) weather stations with temperature data. \(797\) of these also contain precipitation data.

-In addition to the weather data, we also rely on freely available elevation data from the ETOPO Global Relief Model~\parencite{etopo22}, which contains global elevation data on a \(15 \times 15\) arc-second spatial resolution, corresponding to a spatial resolution of approximately 450~m.
+In addition to the weather data, we also rely on freely available elevation data from the ETOPO Global Relief Model~\citep{etopo22}, which contains global elevation data on a \(15 \times 15\) arc-second spatial resolution, corresponding to a spatial resolution of approximately 450~m.

 Since our downscaling models are used for describing the dependence between spatially gridded data and point data, we use as covariates elevation data from the location to which we are downscaling, and the ERA5 grid cell from which we are downscaling.
 Specifically, we use three elevation covariates given by the elevation at the location to which we are downscaling, the difference between the point elevation and the average elevation inside the corresponding ERA5 grid cell of interest, and the standard deviation of all elevation observations inside the corresponding ERA5 grid cell.
 Of these three elevation covariates, we consider elevation difference to be the most important.
 This is because temperature and precipitation are known to be strongly correlated with elevation.
 Thus, when there is a large difference between the elevation of a weather station and the mean elevation of its corresponding ERA5 grid cell, we expect the ERA5 weather variables to be poor predictors for the weather station observations.